Academic Mentoring

 What is Academic Mentoring?

-Academic Mentoring helps you to connect with a supportive mentor through one-on-one meetings.
-It’s a 30-minute meeting with an Academic Mentor where you can build support networks at the University.
-It’s not a formal discussion and there are no right or wrong answers.
-It’s all about providing you with practical strategies to support your learning and success.
+Academic Mentoring helps you connect with a supportive mentor through regular one-on-one meetings.
+It’s not meant to be formal and there are no right or wrong answers.
+It’s all about helping you build your university networks and providing practical strategies to support your learning and success.

 A connection you can only get at UniMelb.

 As you progress through your degree, your Academic Mentor will become a familiar face on campus.
-Mentoring is not just about imparting knowledge.
+Mentoring is not just about sharing knowledge or giving advice.
 It’s about creating an environment where both you and your mentor can learn, reflect, and develop together.

 What it is